 Valvular heart disease makes the valves that regulate blood flow through your heart stiff or narrow, so your heart has to work harder.
-To prevent heart failure or cardiac arrest, it's important to get expert treatment from the board-certified cardiologists at Peak Heart & Vascular in Laveen, Surprise, Avondale, Flagstaff, and Phoenix, Arizona.
+To prevent heart failure or cardiac arrest, it's important to get expert treatment from the board-certified cardiologists at Peak Heart & Vascular in Laveen, Sun City West, and Surprise, Arizona.
 They can diagnose valvular heart disease before it reaches a critical stage, which could help you avoid surgery.
 Call Peak Heart & Vascular today to schedule a consultation or book online.

 Valvular heart disease affects the valves that regulate blood flow in your heart.
 There are four valves, which open and close in harmony to optimize the passage of blood in and out of your heart.